Employers on Campus

 If you show up late to your interview, you may be disqualified from that interview and from future on-campus recruiting.

 This is a campus-wide policy followed by all UMN career offices.

 CLA hosts or recommends several job/career fairs each year that give you the chance to talk to many employers at once about the job and/or internship possibilities.
 (Note: These events are also great for career exploration purposes).

 The UMN Job and Internship Fair, meanwhile, is the biggest student career fair in Minnesota.
-Held in February, it gives you the chance to explore unique job and internship opportunities with more than 350 employers in a variety of industries.
+It gives you the chance to explore unique job and internship opportunities with more than 350 employers in a variety of industries.
 The fair is open to all enrolled U of M students—both undergraduate and graduate—as well as alumni who graduated in the past three years.